U.S. close to releasing Mideast peace proposal that Palestinian leadership may immediately reject

 “The Palestinians deserve so much better than Saeb Erekat,” read the title of an editorial by Greenblatt that ran last week in the Haaretz newspaper.

 In an interview, Erekat accused the United States of trying to change the Palestinian leadership and negotiators.
-He said that the Palestinians held 35 meetings with Trump officials before the Jerusalem decision and see no reason to engage again.
+He said the Palestinians held 35 meetings with Trump officials before the Jerusalem decision and see no reason to engage again.

 “There is no plan,” Erekat said.
 “Kushner and Greenblatt are trying to dictate the solution by making Jerusalem the capital of Israel, legitimizing the settlements and changing the conflict from a political one to a humanitarian one.”